Kong/unirest-java/README.md

 By default the connection timeout is `10000`, and the socket timeout is `60000`.

-## Default Request Headers
+### Default Request Headers

-You can set default headers that will be send on every request:
+You can set default headers that will be sent on every request:

 ```java
 Unirest.setDefaultHeader("Header1", "Value1");